 It is also important to note that the type of warning or notice the owner must provide depends on nature of the hazard and people at risk.
 In general, the warning should quickly and accurately convey where the hazard is and what it is.
 It should also be placed in a manner that makes people aware of the hazard before the come across it.

-If you believe the person who owned the property where you were injured failed to fix the hazard or provide adequate warning about the hazard that caused your injury, Contact LawPLA to schedule a free consultation.
+If you believe the person who owned the property where you were injured failed to fix the hazard or provide adequate warning about the hazard that caused your injury, Contact LawPLA to schedule a consultation.

 Different Types Of Premises Liability Cases